Cheap Buyers? How To Deal With Low Budget Customers In 6 Steps

 Does your prospect have the money?
 Can they afford it?
 Do they have the budget?
 To handle the price objection, you need to find out if they can’t afford it (affordability) or if they don’t see the value.
 If the answer is yes, they can afford it -then you need to start looking at how to demonstrate value and make sure that they see that this is the right solution for them.
 So you address price objections that revolve around value by demonstrating the value, not by dropping the price.

-If, on the other hand, they see the value, they think your product is worth it, but they just can’t afford it, you need to address the price objection by finding a way to make it easier for them to afford it.
-For example, can they pay monthly instalments or pay a deposit now and the rest later?
-To find out why that’s their budget, the next time you’re speaking with a customer and they say “Oh, that’s expensive.”
+If, on the other hand, they see the value, they think your product is worth it, but they just can’t afford it.
+You need to address the price objection by finding a way to make it easier for them to afford.
+For example, can they pay monthly installments or pay a deposit now and the rest later?
+To find out why that’s their budget, the next time you speak with a customer, they say, “Oh, that’s expensive.”
 Ask them:

 “When you say it’s expensive, or you say it’s too much, do you mean that it was more than you planned on spending?”
 (Affordability) “Or, do you not see the value of that price or you’re not sure why it’s priced at that much?”

-The answer to that question will be very different and will then help to steer you in the right direction as to how you handle that price objection.
+The answer to that question will be very different and will then help steer you in the right direction regarding how you handle that price objection.

 2. Assess their needs